-What could make a successful wholesale distribution business in 2017 and beyond?
+What could make a successful wholesale distribution business now and beyond?
 Attributes such as good inventory handling and excellent relationships with customers still stand.
 However, using technology to provide ease and convenience is the new norm.

 If you run a wholesale distribution business, you know that order volumes are huge and need to be fulfilled as soon as possible.
 This means that your own backend system for inventory control must be foolproof.
 By building into your business those features that give your customers the convenience they want, you can ensure long-term success.

 Here are a few ways to handle your wholesale distribution business successfully and with greater ease.